AKL - Auckland, New Zealand

 Families and luggage

-The SkyBus has luggage space but can get crowded, especially with strollers and multiple bags.
+The AirportLink bus has luggage space but can get crowded, especially with strollers and multiple bags, and it involves a change onto a train at Puhinui.
 Taxis and rideshares have limited boot space in standard sedans.
 If you are travelling with car seats for children, note that New Zealand law requires approved child restraints.
 Pre-booked transfers can arrange child seats in advance.
 The walk between international and domestic terminals is manageable with a luggage trolley, though the shuttle bus is easier with small children.

 Where you meet the driver